-- Apple allows the app to be installed on several devices, so long as the devices are all registered with the same Apple ID.
-So you will not have to purchase the app again to install it on more than one of your devices.
-When you go to the App Store with your second device, you should be able to download the app for free, provided you are using the same Apple ID as you used when you made the original purchase.
+Apple allows the App to be installed on several devices if the devices are all registered with the same Apple ID.
+So you will not have to purchase the App again to install it on more than one of your devices.
+When you go to the App Store with your second device, you should be able to download the App for free, provided you are using the same Apple ID as you used when you made the original purchase.
 All of this is controlled within the Apple system, and Apple generally provides good customer support at their stores and over the phone, so if you have any problems or questions about this, you should contact Apple directly.

 - You can, of course, do it the other way around, using the iPhone as the primary device and the iPad as the secondary device.

 - You can also go back and forth, but if you do you should keep track of which device has the latest data.
-Whenever you do an update to the secondary device, both devices are then in synch, and either one can be considered to be the primary device.
-But as soon as you change anything on one of the devices, you should remember that this is now the primary device and you should not make changes on the other device until to get them back into synch.
+Whenever you do a sync from the primary device to the secondary device, both devices are then in sync, and either one can be considered to be the primary device.
+But as soon as you change anything on one of the devices, you should remember that this is now the primary device and you should not make changes on the other device until you get them back into sync.